-The growth of regional manufacturing hubs is expected to provide safer, stable and more inclusive employment that delivers enhanced social value relative to transient project working.
-Fixed production locations also unlock the opportunity to focus investment in areas of greatest need; catalysing cluster economies,
+The growth of regional manufacturing hubs enables safer, stable and inclusive employment that can deliver enhanced social value relative to transient project working.
+Fixed production locations also unlock the opportunity to focus investment in areas of greatest need; catalysing cluster economies, that enable the growth of local labour pools, supply chain linkage and technological spillover.
+With reduced waste, optimised processes and measurable outputs that can be refine, the potential to deliver a decarbonised routemap